 In addition, using solvents to thin the epoxy so it can be sprayed poses equally dangerous health and safety risks.
 Solvent-related hazards would be similar to those of any spray painting operation and involve both health and explosion concerns.

 If you are determined to spray epoxy, hazard control steps are crucial.
-Control of hazardous vapor or spray mist is best achieved with isolation and enclosure, such as a properly designed, ventilated and filtered spray booth.
-In any case, if you are spraying epoxy, use of an air-supplied respirator and full-body protective equipment is absolutely a must.—From “Spraying Epoxy is a Bad Idea” by Glenn House, Epoxyworks issue 6
+Control of hazardous vapor or spray mist is best achieved with isolation and enclosure, such as a properly designed, ventilated, and filtered spray booth.
+In any case, if you are spraying epoxy, the use of an air-supplied respirator and full-body protective equipment is absolutely a must.—From “Spraying Epoxy is a Bad Idea” by Glenn House, Epoxyworks® issue 6

 For detailed safety information about specific epoxy products, visit our Safety Data Sheets page.